A must-read for aspiring Product Owners and Product Managers

 With the other software, you have schedules for each site, within which you can manage and publish shifts, but because it is not live and you need to constantly switch between sites.
 Our product is live, you don’t need to publish anything.
 What we do is shared with everyone in the Operations Management team, so you can view everything at once if you want.

-Tristan: From what I’ve seen you can have multiple people working on this live?
+Tristan: From what I’ve seen you can have multiple people working on this in real-time?

 So that is where the difference is, our system is ‘real’ real-time and multi-user.